Avoids wasted time, confusion and the possibility of mistakes trying to pick the best of thousands of mutual funds and

 Bill Miller, famed fund manager: "With the market beating 91% of surviving managers since the beginning of 1982, it looks pretty efficient to me."

-E.F.Moody, financial author, advisor: "I am increasingly convinced that the best investment advice for both individual and institutional equity investors is to buy a low-cost broad-based index fund that holds all the stocks comprising the market portfolio."
+E.F.Moody, author of No Nonsense Finance: "I am increasingly convinced that the best investment advice for both individual and institutional equity investors is to buy a low-cost broad-based index fund that holds all the stocks comprising the market portfolio."

-Motley Fools: "Invest your long-term moolah in index mutual funds that are designed to track the performance of a broad market index.
+Motley Fools: "Invest your long-term moolah in index mutual funds that are designed to track the performance of a broad market index."